-Don’t be fooled into thinking that you shouldn’t speak with a Newport Beach white collar crimes defense lawyer about your case.
+Don’t be fooled into thinking that you shouldn’t speak with a Orange County white collar crimes defense lawyer about your case.
 These types of charges include a variety of different offenses that California prosecutors are eager to win convictions for.
-No matter your situation, if you have been charged with a crime, speaking with an attorney before divulging information to the police can save you from providing statements the prosecutor might use against you.
+No matter your situation, if you have been charged with a crime, speaking with an Orange County white collar crimes attorney before divulging information to the police can save you from providing statements the prosecutor might use against you.

 At the Law Offices of Randy Collins, we highly encourage people facing a white collar crime charge to obtain a consultation from an attorney they trust as soon as possible.

-If you’ve been accused in Orange County or Riverside, our attorneys are ready to help.
+If you’ve been accused of a white collar offense, our Orange County white collar crimes attorneys are ready to help.
 For a free consultation, call us at (844) 285-9559 today.

 White collar crimes are nonviolent, financially motivated crimes.
 They are given the name “white collar” because they are often committed by business professionals or government officials rather than “blue collar” workers.

 The two common elements that define white collar crimes are the absence of violence and the fraudulent gain of money.
 All of these offenses fall under a large umbrella known as fraud, which is defined as deceiving others for financial gain.

 Types of offenses that fit the criteria for white collar crimes include:

 - Bankruptcy fraud